PSeitz/binggan/README.md

 * 🔀 Interleaving Test Runs (More accurate results)
 * 🏷️ Named Runs, Groups and Benchmarks
 * 🧙 No Macros, No Magic (Just a regular API)
-* 🎨 NOW with colored output!
 * 🦀 Runs on Stable Rust
 * 📈 Custom reporter
-* 🧩 Custom OutputValues
+* 🧩 Report output of benchmarks
+* 🔌 Plugin System
+* 🎨 NOW with colored output!

 ### Example